- Beneficios para empleados

 HSAs are a suitable option for healthy employees who generally receive medical care for predictable, annual checkups and have infrequent medical needs.
 Employees covered by Medicare are not eligible to contribute to an HSA.
 However, HSA funds that have accrued when an employee was eligible for the HSA arrangement can be used to pay Medicare premiums when the employee turns 65.

-Whatever employees save in HSAs they can keep, grow tax-free, and then withdraw from, even years later.
-Those withdrawals are still tax-free as long as the money is spent on qualified medical expenses.
+Whatever employees save in HSAs can be kept, grow tax-free, and then withdrawn, even years later.
+Withdrawals are still tax-free as long as the money is spent on qualified medical expenses.
 Additionally, at age 65, withdrawals can be made penalty-free (still taxed as ordinary income) for any purpose.

 Who Owns the Account?

 HSAs are owned by the individual employee and follow the individual even if that person resigns, retires, or is terminated.
-This feature is one of the biggest differences between an HSA and an HRA, which is owned by the employer.
+This portability is a key difference from HRAs, which are typically employer-owned.

 What Expenses Are Covered by a Health Savings Account?